muchdogesec/ransomware2stix/docs/README.md

 UUIDv5 namespace `7bae962c-40ae-5817-8cdc-e1b6eb4f38f5` + `source_ref+target_ref`

-A tool is joined to an incident like so
+A tool is joined to an group like so

 ```json
 {